CxRes/events-query-test/sections/representation.md

-# Including Representation {#representation-with-notifications}
+# Representation {#representation}

-{{&protocol}} allows a user agent to simultaneously request for a representation along with event notifications.
-This not only saves on an extra round trip, but relieves a user agent from the burden of ensuring that event notifications are temporally coordinated with the representation.
+{{&protocol}} allows a user agent to simultaneously request for a representation along with event-notifications.
+This not only saves on an extra round trip, but relieves a user agent from the burden of managing potential race conditions between the representation and event-notifications.

 ## Request {#representation-request}

+{: #representation-request-procedure}
-To request that a representation of the resource be sent along with events notifications, a client:

-+ MUST use the Events Query Data Model ({{data-model}}) in an appropriate media-type when issuing a subscription request using the `QUERY` method ({{HTTP-QUERY, Section 3}}).
+To request a representation of the resource using [PROTOCOL], a client MUST use the subscription data model ({{data-model}}) with the +state+ property in an appropriate media-type when issuing a request using the `QUERY` method ({{HTTP-QUERY, Section 3}}).

-+ MUST specify the +state+ property ({{data-model-property-state}}) in the body of the subscription query.
+{: #representation-request-state-conneg}
-+ MAY specify any header field under the +state+ property in the body of the subscription query.
+The +state+ property MAY be used to specify any header field in the body of the subscription query to negotiate the representation.

-Otherwise, the request is identical to a [Multiple Notifications Request](#multiple-notifications-request):

 ~~~ http-message
 {::include examples/representation/request.http}